Haitian Carnival: Carnaval des Fleurs

 Michel Martelly organized another carnival 29–31 July 2012 called Carnaval des Fleurs (Flower Carnival).
 This event included popular local konpa bands.
 This event supposedly originated in earlier times, but no such Carnival celebration had been held since (at least) the transition to democracy in 1986.

 Koudyay

 Koudyay is a type of spontaneous celebration in Haiti, similar to a carnival celebration.
 During Haiti's years under the dictatorship of Papa Doc Duvalier, the government sponsored koudyaye festivities as a means to distract the people of Haiti from economic and political problems, and to give a limited, sanctioned way for people to release frustrations and avert rioting.

 Kompa carnival bands

 Carnival is an important commercial event for Haitian musicians.
 Musicians have an opportunity to expand their audience by performing for crowds during the 3 days prior to Ash Wednesday.
 While Carnival bands can integrate many styles of music, compas is a common form used.
-In Haitian Creole, it is spelled konpa, though it is commonly spelling "kompa".
+In Haitian Creole, it is spelled konpa.